 Plant the garlic 2-3″ deep (twice the depth of the garlic clove), with the pointy end of the clove facing up.
 This is the end the leaves will grow from, so give them the shortest route to the sun.
 Cover with dirt but do not pack down the dirt down so the garlic can breathe.
 Once all your garlic is planted, cover it with 6″ of mulch (dried leaves or straw).
 This will act as an insulator in the winter, should the ground freeze.

 If you planted a hard-neck variety of garlic, you will notice the flower beginning to grow in early-mid June.
 Once the flower has coiled itself around, it should be cut (and eaten!).
-This will force the garlic to put it’s energy into growing the bulb out now.
+This will force the garlic to put it’s energy into growing the bulb.
 Failure to remove this scape can result in stunted bulb growth.
 Your garlic should be ready to harvest in late June to late July (depending on variety).
 Gently poke a finger into the soil around the garlic to determine the size.

 Soft-neck garlic looks similar to growing onions and will not have a flower to be removed.
 When it is ready to be harvested, the ends of the leaves will begin to yellow and dry out.
 The leaves will also become weak and may even fall over.
 As with the hard-neck, gently place a finger down beside garlic to determine size.